Guty (Třinec): History

 The settlement was first mentioned in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as item in Gutha.
 It meant that the village was in the process of location (the size of land to pay a tithe from was not yet precised).
 The creation of the village was a part of a larger settlement campaign taking place in the late 13th century on the territory of what will be later known as Upper Silesia.

 Politically the village belonged initially to the Duchy of Teschen, formed in 1290 in the process of feudal fragmentation of Poland and was ruled by a local branch of Piast dynasty.
 In 1327 the duchy became a fee of Kingdom of Bohemia, which after 1526 became part of the Habsburg monarchy.

 After the 1540s Protestant Reformation prevailed in the Duchy of Teschen.
 In 1563 a local Lutherans built a wooden church.
 It was taken from them (as one from around fifty buildings) in the region by a special commission and given back to the Roman Catholic Church on 23 March 1654.
 The Corpus Christi Church burned down completely overnight on 2 August 2017, following an arson attack by three youths from Třinec.
-The church was rebuild, and consecrated on 6 June 2021.
+The church was rebuilt, and consecrated on 6 June 2021.